UPC/EAN Barcode Font Package

 human readable variation implementation.

-- OpenType OTF fonts with PostScript outlines are provided.
+- The OTF fonts are digitally signed, OpenType fonts with PostScript outlines

-- PostScript Type 1 fonts are supplied in binary, ASCII and
+- PostScript Type 1 fonts are supplied in binary (PFB), ASCII Type 1 (PFA

-- For the most up-to-date installation procedures for Macintosh,
+- For the most up-to-date installation procedures for Mac, UNIX

 Technical Support page.